|Date||Time||League||Season||Attendance||Dover Star Player||Home Scorers||Away Scorers|

 Finley’s pass found Henry Jones in space a mere few yards from goal, but the midfielder could only stab over the bar.

-Fylde skipper Finley then went for the jugular himself, running and despatching a deflected shot which Walker held comfortably,
+Fylde skipper Finley then went for the jugular himself, running and dispatching a deflected shot which Walker held comfortably,

 Bird then almost gave the visitors a half time lead.
 The striker struck Ade Azeez’ pass into the area inches wide of Lynch’s far post.